Injinji Liner Crew Review

 Durability

-Due to the thinness, the Injinji Liner is not the most durable sock in the lineup.
-That said, they'll last a long time if used as intended, as a liner under a thicker sock.
-If you wear them on their own or walk around “barefoot,” you can expect them to wear more quickly.
-And, due to the 200 needle count stitching and synthetic material, they are relatively durable for such a thin sock.
+Due to its thinness, the Injinji Liner is not the most durable sock in the lineup.
+That said, it will last a long time if used as a liner under a thicker sock.
+If you wear it on its own or walk around “barefoot,” it will wear more quickly.
+The 200-needle count stitching and synthetic material make it relatively durable for such a thin sock.

-One feature that supports this category is the cost.
+One feature that helps to counterbalance the potential vulnerability to wear is the cost.
 This liner is quite affordable, so you can buy a couple of pairs for the price of most other award-winning socks.
 They're also extremely lightweight.
-You could easily throw two pairs in your pack without even noticing and wear one as a liner on the trail, and save the other pair to lounge around or sleep in after a long day.
+You could easily throw two pairs in your pack without even noticing, wear one as a liner on the trail, and save the other to lounge around or sleep in after a long day.

 Drying Speed